Zoom Security Guide | Information Technology | University of Pittsburgh

 Basic license 100 Sponsored accounts 40-minute limit

-Large meeting 500 Faculty 24-hour limit
+Large meeting 500 Available for purchase 24-hour limit

-Webinar 500 Granted as needed upon review 24-hour limit
+Webinar 500 Available for purchase 24-hour limit

 Recommended Zoom Settings